itpropro/nuxt-oidc-auth/README.md

 NUXT_OIDC_AUTH_SESSION_SECRET=48_characters_random_string
 ```

-### 4. That's it!
-You can now add authentication to your Nuxt app ✨
+✨ That's it!
+You can now add authentication with a predifined provider or a custom OIDC provider to your Nuxt app ✨

 ## Supported OpenID Connect Providers